Who Should Use The Head Drop Support System?

 Mobile neck muscles are essential for a wide range of day to day activities of people.
 From eating, working on a computer, watching TV and most importantly being able to look into the eyes of your loved one’s during a conversation are some of the activities that require mobile neck muscles.
 If you have anyone in your family whose day to day activities have been restricted due to the immobility of neck muscles, the head drop support system may be the best solution to it.
 Supports for the head can aid in improving the quality of life.

 The banding system through use of the band alone or with the cap are for mild to moderate levels head drop.
 It is not the only solution, and may not be the best or the only one beneficial for your particular needs.
-Sometimes it is a combination of supports that will work the best.
+Sometimes it is a combination of supports that will work the best, like in combination with the Headmaster.
+The band does not place pressure under the chin.
 Be sure to check with your doctor or therapist and look at some of our other supports for dropped head conditions or see more information and videos about this head support here.

 The man in the video suffers from Parkinson’s.
 “A propensity to bend the trunk forward” and “the chin is now almost immovably bent down upon the sternum” was described by James Parkinson in patients with Parkinson’s disease.
 A 2006 review in the Journal of Neurology indicates the dropped head is characteristic of this disease and the authors state, “Early diagnosis and prompt treatment is necessary to prevent muscle damage associated with longterm overstretch of extensor neck muscles.”